 You have the option to test out BigCommerce for free with their 15-day trial and you don’t have to provide your credit card info.

-Like we mentioned earlier, WooCommerce is totally free eCommerce plugin for WordPress.
+As we mentioned earlier, WooCommerce is totally free eCommerce plugin for WordPress.
 That means you can download and install WooCommerce on your self-hosted WordPress site and start selling products online for free.

 But of course, if you don’t have a self-hosted WordPress site already, you’ll need a domain name, SSL certificate, and a WordPress hosting account to start an online store with WooCommerce.